syvb/iter.ca/content/post/dropped-email/index.md

 ## On TLSA checking

+Most email providers don't check TLSA records - AFAIK ProtonMail, and (sometimes?)
+Outlook (but maybe not MS Exchange Email?) are the only major email providers that check it.
 The fact that only a few providers check TLSA records raises an interesting question: Should more email providers be doing these checks?
 Implementing DANE checks can enhance security by providing an additional layer of authentication for TLS certificates.
 This can help prevent man-in-the-middle attacks and improve the overall security of email communications.

 On the other hand, as my experience shows, TLSA records can be a source of problems if not maintained correctly.
 Widespread adoption of TLSA checking could potentially lead to more delivery issues for self-hosted and smaller email servers where DNS records might not be as meticulously maintained.
 While increased security is always desirable, it needs to be balanced against practical considerations of maintenance and compatibility.